 AZ Field of Screams - Glendale, AZ

-Attraction opens September 28th.
+Attraction opens in late September.
 Walk through a dark cornfield.
 Careful, they are waiting for you.
 Where can you run?
 Expect to be terrified at Field of Screams.
-Tickets are $20 for any age.
+Tickets available for any age.
 Attraction is open from 7 pm until 11 pm.
 Visit every Friday and Saturday night through Halloween.
 Tolmachoff farms puts on a first class haunted maze at night but also has a full range of activities with a corn maze, pumpkin patch and farm activities during the day.

 Fear Farm - Phoenix, AZ